nypesap/nypesap.github.io/docs/blog/posts/0005-firoi-app-usage.md

 ## Final note

 Since its creation in 2019 Fiori Tracker has been improved numerous times.
-The latest version from May 2024 among other improvements includes [Fiori Roles Testing](https://fioriroletesting.com/).
+The latest version from May 2024 among other improvements includes [Fiori Role Testing](https://fioriroletesting.com/).